natecraddock/zygrader/readme.md

 # Code Documentation
 This is an overview of the files in the `zygrader` directory:
 ```
-├── install.sh                - The pseudo-installer for users; creates a symbolic link
 ├── LICENSE
-├── __main__.py               - The main file where the zygrader module runs from
+├── push_update.sh            - Script to help push release updates to users
 ├── readme.md
+├── setup.py                  - Configuration for pip installation
+├── readme.md
 └── zygrader
     ├── admin.py              - The base admin submenu and basic commands
     ├── class_manager.py      - The menus to add classes and edit labs
     ├── config
-    │   ├── changelog.txt   | Used to show version updates in the UI
+    │   ├── changelog.txt     - Used to show version updates in the UI
-    │   ├── shared.py       | Shared configuration data
+    │   ├── shared.py         - Shared configuration data
     │   ├── __init__.py
     │   ├── user.py           - User configuration data
     │   └── versioning.py     - For making changes on new versions